Skip to Main Content

 El club Women Make Change (WMC) ayuda a las mujeres a encontrar su confianza interior y les enseña sobre importantes figuras femeninas.
 Los miembros del club participaron en el acto del Día Internacional de la Mujer el 7 de marzo.

-Starting the haunt: “The Haunting of Hill House” week one!
+Doing it from memory: “The Haunting of Hill House” week six

 By Addison Cudd